Skip to content

 Pinned Images

-Pinning images to incident timelines is enabled by default.
+Pinning images to incident channels is enabled by default.

 enable_pinned_images: false